cagla-su/Arch-Linux-Post-Installation-Guide/README.md

 - Click on `Impulses` and then `Import Impulse`, now add all of the .irs files you downloaded.
 - Last, on `Impulses` page, it will be enough to load one of the presets (you can switch among presets).
 ## Conclusion
-So, this was my Arch Linux post installation guide, I hope it is useful for you!
+So, this was my Arch Linux post installation guide, I hope it was useful for you!
 Have a nice day ❤️